thequbit/CasualHDL/best_practices.md

 This is ***WRONG***!
 DO NOT DO IT THIS WAY!
 Here, we see that the counter and the multiplier both within the state machine logic.
 This is bad.
 Don't do this.
-This causes lots of Flip Flops to be used to handle all of the state logic for each bit of each of the large busses for s_count and, i_a, i_b, and r_c.
+This causes lots of Flip Flops to be used to handle all of the state logic for each bit of each of the large buses for s_count and, i_a, i_b, and r_c.
 Your state machine ends up being WAY bigger on chip that you would expect it to be, and it will run much slower than it could, since there are more signals to route.